MxNxPx/katacoda-scenarios/terraform-docker-2/intro.md

-# Terraform in 60 Seconds
+# Terraform using Docker Part II

 Learn to use Terraform to provision an Nginx web server within Docker.

-In 60 seconds, you'll use Terraform to apply, change, and destroy a live webserver.
+You'll use Terraform to apply, change, and destroy a live webserver.

 Let's get started!